 So how do you know if things are bulk or non bulk?
 It depends on the capacity of the container or packaging the hazardous material is in.

 More than a 119 gallons for a liquid.

 Greater than 882lbs solid.

 Water capacity greater than 1,000lbs as a receptacle for gas.

 Non bulk hazmat is obviously going to be less than the figures I just gave you.
-In my article bulk vs non bulk I give you the figures right out of DOT hazmat regulations, check it out.
+In my article hazmat bulk packaging I give you the figures right out of DOT hazmat regulations, check it out.
 No really, you need to read it, go there right now then come back.
+I’ll wait.

-Placards are broken into two groups or “tables’ as they are referred to in the DOT regulations, by their hazard class.
+Placards are broken into two groups (“tables’ as they are referred to in the DOT regulations), by their hazard class.
 Let’s take a look at those.

 At its core, the dot hazmat placard regulations are pretty simple.
-The hazmat regulations break placards into two distinct groups each with their own requirements:
+The hazmat regulations break placards into two distinct groups (or tables) each with their own requirements:

 Next, we’re going to break down each one of these tables.

-Table 1 placards represent the major bad boys of hazardous materials world and are generally items that have been referred to as the “kill you now” materials, such explosives or poison gas.
-Table 1 hazard classes/divisions are listed as follows:
+Table 1 placards represent the major bad boys of the hazardous materials world and are generally items that I affectionately refer to as the “kill you now” materials.
+Poison gases, volatile explosives for example, need to be taken seriously.